How to Create Frugal Budgeting Spreadsheet for Beginners: Master Your Money in 30 Days with Zero Stress

 I like to set aside an hour on the first Sunday of each month to review my budget.
 I grab a cup of coffee, open my budget worksheet, and compare my planned spending to what actually happened.

-I also check if my income changed.
-A raise or bonus means I can boost my savings goals.
-A pay cut might require tightening my belt in some areas.
+I also checked to see if my income had changed.
+A raise or bonus means I can boost my savings goals, while a pay cut might require tightening my belt in some areas.

 When to Revise Your Financial Goals

-Life changes, and your budget should too.
+Life changes and your budget should do so, too.
 I revisit my financial goals every 3-6 months or when big life events happen.

 Got a promotion?
 It might be time to increase your retirement contributions.
 Planning a wedding?
 You’ll need to adjust your savings plan.
 Having a baby?
 Time to factor in new expenses and maybe cut back in other areas.